Train (Goldfrapp song)

 "Train" is a song written and performed by British musical group Goldfrapp for their second album Black Cherry (2003).
-The song was produced by Goldfrapp and received a very positive reception from music critics.
-It was released as the lead single in the second quarter of 2003 and reached the top thirty in the United Kingdom, where it became Goldfrapp's first top thirty single.
+It was released as the lead single in the second quarter of 2003 and reached the top thirty in the United Kingdom, where it became the duo's first top thirty single.
+The track was self-produced by the duo.

+Composition and lyrics

+"Train" marks the band's transition into a more synthpop-oriented style with a glam rock influence, contrasting with the previous album Felt Mountain's downtempo and trip-hop leaning style.
+The song features distorted, buzzing synths and a shuffle groove, which would become hallmarks of the duo's electroclash era from Black Cherry to 2005's Supernature.
+In live performances in this era, Alison Goldfrapp played a theremin in the outro.

+The lyrics of "Train" are based on Alison Goldfrapp's observations while in Los Angeles, California.
+She stated that the song describes wealth, drugs, and sex with "a sort of disgust of it and at the same time a sort of need to indulge in these things".
 The original title of the song was "Wolf Lady", which makes reference to the lyrics in the second verse of the song.
-The lyrics of "Train" are based on Alison Goldfrapp's observations while in Los Angeles, California.
-She stated that the song describes wealth, drugs, and sex with "a sort of disgust of it and at the same time a sort of need to indulge in these things."

-The song is featured in sports video game FIFA Football 2004.

 Formats and track listings

 These are the formats and track listings of major single releases of "Train".